Ash vs Evil Dead: Online hoax

-Cancellation and revival
+Cancellation

 It was announced on April 20, 2018, that Ash vs Evil Dead had been canceled after a three-season run, with the last episode airing on April 29, 2018.
 Towards the end of the third season, ratings had declined from the initial 437,000 same-day viewers of the first season to around 175,000 non-DVR viewers.
 According to Variety, at the time of the eighth episode of the third season's airing, the show averaged a 0.08 rating in adults aged 18 to 49, with approximately 177,000 viewers per episode.

 Bruce Campbell stated at the time of the cancellation that "Ash vs. Evil Dead has been the ride of a lifetime.
 Ash Williams was the role of a lifetime.
 It was an honor to reunite with Evil Dead partners Rob Tapert and Sam Raimi to give our tireless fans another taste of the outrageous horror/comedy they demanded.
 I will always be grateful to Starz for the opportunity to revisit the franchise that launched our careers".
 Following the news of the show's cancellation, fans of the series created petitions to renew Ash vs Evil Dead for a fourth or fifth season.
 In response to an article published by the website Bloody Disgusting that encouraged fans to campaign for the show's continuation on the Netflix platform, Campbell tweeted "Big props to fans for the effort, but I'm retired as Ash. #timetofrysomeotherfish".

 Later, Campbell said about the show's cancellation and legacy: "I'm really glad we did it because we saw Ash's home, we went into his bedroom, we met his girlfriends, we met his daughter that we never knew he had and that he never knew he had, and we met his father, played by the great Lee Majors.
 I feel we really pushed all the buttons and he fulfilled his destiny written in that ancient book.
 He was the guy destined to defeat evil in the past, present and future, and he took off with a hot robot chick at the end to go kick in the future.
 What else do you need?
 We knew the ratings were bad.
 We knew, going into the last season, that we had to have an end because we didn't think Starz was gonna re-up us and we were right.
 So, thank God we did that."

-Campbell and Raimi signed on as producers of the film Evil Dead Rise, though Campbell didn’t star in the film.
+Campbell and Raimi signed on as producers of the film Evil Dead Rise, though Campbell did not star in the film.
 The cinematographer of Ash vs Evil Dead, Dave Garbett, served as cinematographer on Evil Dead Rise.